Come and look at all the wonderful things we have been learning about this year!

 For our Sensational Starter, Newhall Archaeologists had a mysterious box delivered to school.
 First we had to work out where the box had come from using the clues on the outside.
 After working out it had come from Guatemala, we opened it up to find a Mayan calendar inside.

 Wet Washcloth In Space - What Happens When You Wring It? | Video

 In Science this week, we have been discussing Gravity.
 We discussed how Gravity is an invisible force that pulls objects toward each other.
 Earth's gravity is what keeps us on the ground and what makes things fall.
-We then started to discuss how astronauts do not really feel the effects of Gravity in Space and watched the following video.
-We were amazed by what we saw!
+Watch the video to see how astronauts do not really feel the effects of Gravity in Space!

 Unfortunately not the ones with chocolate chips.

 Our cookies ensure you get the best experience on our website.

 Please make your choice!

 Some cookies are necessary in order to make this website function correctly.
 These are set

 by default and whilst you can block or delete them by changing your browser settings, some

 functionality such as being able to log in to the website will not work if you do this.